bjtrost/TCAG-WGS-CNV-workflow/README.md

 * CNVworkflowlib.py: Custom library of python functions used by other python scripts.
 * ERDS.py: Custom library for converting ERDS output to common format
 * Genome_STRiP.py: Custom library for converting Genome_STRiP output to common format
+* get_normalized_depth.py: Used by CNV_read_depth_checker.sh to actually calculate the normalized depth of a CNV
+* index_samtools_depth.py: Used by CNV_read_depth_checker.sh to index a "samtools depth" file for fast use of get_normalized_depth.py
 * IQR_samtools_depth.py: Does most of the work involved in calculating IQR from a BAM file
 * myvcf.py: Custom library of python functions for dealing with VCF files
 * RDXplorer.py: Custom library for converting RDXplorer output to common format